-Editor’s note: In this article, Valeria shares her rich experience in creating a UX strategy for digital products, enterprise applications, and ecosystems and gives useful advice on the strategy design process.
+Editor’s note: In this article, Anastasia shares ScienceSoft's methods of creating a UX strategy for digital products, enterprise applications, and ecosystems and gives useful advice on the strategy design process.
 To see how an ample UX strategy will benefit your project, try out our UX design services.

-If you’re reading this post, then you’re probably already aware of the importance of UX too.
+If you’re reading this post, then you’re probably already aware of the importance of user experience.
 You know that the professional UX design approach decreases more than a half of the developers’ efforts on pre-production issue fixing and that a quality UX design can bring as much a 4x – or, as one of ScienceSoft’s projects proves – up to 6x increase in conversions.

 Below I’ll zero in on how exactly you can make sure you have the right UX approach and the quality UX design by devising the right user experience strategy.